 If you tested positive, isolate immediately and report your positive test to the Exposure Management Team at email@example.com or (310) 206-6217.
 While waiting to be contacted, please notify any close contacts of your positive test.

 What is the isolation timeline for a positive COVID-19 result?
 When can I come to campus or leave isolation?

-The standard isolation period for those who test positive for COVID-19 is 10 days, unless you meet the criteria for shortened isolation after 5 days.
-The criteria for shortened isolation is listed in the UCLA COVID-19 Isolation and Quarantine Protocol.
+The standard isolation period for those who test positive for COVID-19 is 5 days if you have not had a fever for at least 24 hours without the use of fever-reducing medication, AND your symptoms are mild and improving, or have never developed.
+See further isolation guidance listed in the UCLA COVID-19 Isolation and Quarantine Protocol.

 I recently did a rapid test at home and it was positive.
 What should I do?